-- A. Brief Description of the General Nature and Scope of the Business of the Registrant and its Subsidiaries - B. Market Price and Dividends - C. Top 20 Stockholders as of 31 August 2021 - D. Management Discussion and Analysis or Plan of Operation - E. Corporate Governance - F. Statement of Management's Responsibility for Financial Statements - G. Audited Consolidated Financial Statements as of 31 May 2021, 31 May 2020 and 31 May 2019, with accompanying notes to Financial Statements
+- A. Brief Description of the General Nature and Scope of the Business of the Registrant and its Subsidiaries - B. Market Price and Dividends - C. Top 20 Stockholders as of 31 August 2021 - D. Management Discussion and Analysis or Plan of Operation - E. Corporate Governance - F. Audited Consolidated Financial Statements as of 31 May 2021, 31 May 2020 and 31 May 2019, with accompanying notes to Financial Statements